 Cleaning is the top reason deposits get slashed or outright withheld.
 But when you hire a cleaning company, you’re guaranteed this will be a non-issue.
 Since every reputable company offers a re-clean in case of any issues, your landlord can’t withhold your deposit on the grounds of cleaning.

 Even if for some reason they do, you have a strong leg to stand on in the dispute.
 However, if you do your own cleaning, it’s a lot harder to argue you did a good job.
-You risk losing the lion’s share of your deposit to cover the cost of cleaning and your landlord will be very happy about it.
+You risk losing the lion’s share of your deposit to cover the cost of end of tenancy cleaning and your landlord will be very happy about it.

 Many people think cleaning is easy.
 Many people are wrong.
 In order to do a good job, you need to know what you’re doing.
 You need a system.
 Also, you need to know how to combine different cleaning detergents and not poison yourself.